fabric8io/fabric8/docs/getStarted/vagrant.md

   [these steps](./browserCertificates.html) and return here
 * Enter `admin` and `admin`
 * You should now be in the main fabric8 console!
 That was easy eh! :)
-* Make sure you start off in the `default` namespace.
+* To create new Apps select the `Team Dashboard` which is usually called `default` but will be named whatever the default namespace was in your Kubernetes cluster

 ### Installing other applications

-When you are on the `Apps` tab in the
-[fabric8 console](http://fabric8.io/guide/console.html) click on the
+When you are in the `Runtime` perspective of a Team or Namespace in the [fabric8 console](http://fabric8.io/guide/console.html) click on the `Run...` button.
-`Run...` button.